lauchlanc/swapi-app/README.md

 # swapi-app

-Single-Page React App using the Star Wars API
+Single-Page React App using the Star Wars API.
+Will be hosting on heroku.

 ## Install
 The following commands will install the app and get it running on Port 8080.